Rudolf Bikkers

-Rudolf Bikkers, RCA (born April 5, 1943, in Hilversum, Netherlands) is a Canadian painter, printmaker, educator and entrepreneur.

-Bikkers has had 23 solo shows and participated in 20 group shows in Canada, the United States, Europe, South Africa, China, Japan and Russia.
+Rudolf Bikkers, RCA (April 5, 1943, in Hilversum, Netherlands – February 6, 2023) was a Canadian painter, printmaker, educator and entrepreneur.
+Bikkers had 23 solo shows and participated in 20 group shows in Canada, the United States, Europe, South Africa, China, Japan and Russia.

 Career

 In 1960 at the age of 17, he was the youngest student to be admitted to the Jan Van Eyck Academie in Maastricht on a six-year scholarship and graduated with honours in 1966.
 He studied the cello with Bob Reuling for two years, followed by four years with Chrétien Bonfrère at the Conservatorium of Maastricht.
 In the summer of 1966 he emigrated to Canada.

 From 1967 to 1969, he taught drawing at H.B.
 Beal Secondary School in London, Ontario.
 From 1969 to 1976, he was Chair of the Printmaking Department at Fanshawe College in London, Ontario.
 In 1975, he established the Master Print Studio “Editions Canada Inc.”, custom printing and publishing many Canadian and international artists, among them Greg Curnoe, Jack Chambers, Ed Bartram, Clark McDougall, Walter Redinger, Claude Breeze, Karel Appel and Paul Jenkins.
 In 1983, he became the Chair of Printmaking at OCA, (now OCAD University) in Toronto where he taught until July 1, 2012.